Lambda-X/lambdax-blog/resources/templates/md/posts/2016-03-07-macros-explained.md

  [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity#Homoiconicity_in_Lisp).

 * The compiler will evaluate lists as code unless we indicate not to do so.
- In order to notify the compiler that we want just a list (and not to evaluate it) we need to use the `'` syntactic sugar, which is an abbreviation for `quote` (see [here](http://stackoverflow.com/questions/3896542/in-lisp-clojure-emacs-lisp-what-is-the-difference-between-list-and-quote) for the difference between `list` and `quote`)
+ In order to notify the compiler that we want just a list of data we need to use the `'` syntactic sugar, which is an abbreviation for `quote` (see [here](http://stackoverflow.com/questions/3896542/in-lisp-clojure-emacs-lisp-what-is-the-difference-between-list-and-quote) for the difference between `list` and `quote`)